digital-land/digital-land.github.io/content/project/oxcam-arc/index.md

 ---
-name: "OxCam Arc evidence data "
+title: "OxCam Arc evidence data "
 status: "in progress"
 one-liner: "A project to explore how we collect Local Plan evidence data and provide it to local authorities"